 - Exposure to chemicals and/or chemical fumes

-The general rule is that on-the-job injuries are covered by workers' compensation.
-However, there are exceptions to the rule.
-The following are situations in which an injured worker may pursue a lawsuit:
+The general rule is that on-the-job injuries are covered by workers' compensation insurance.
+Because of this, workers are also not able to pursue compensation in the form of a lawsuit or personal injury claim against their employer.
+However, there are exceptions to the rule, and while you generally cannot file a claim against your employer, you may be able to file against a third-party.
+The following are situations in which an injured worker may pursue compensation outside of workers’ comp:

 - If a defective product caused the injury.

 - If a toxic substance caused the injury.